CommonLit’s digital library contains stories about greed with lessons and discussion questions you can pair with each text.

-From ancient myths, to folktales, to modern short stories, greed is a theme that appears throughout our library.
+From ancient myths, to folktales, to modern short stories, the theme of greed is a theme that appears throughout our library.

-Secondary teachers can assign these stories about greed individually, or ask students to compare and contrast the stories’ similar messages about how people are driven by greed.
+Secondary teachers can assign these tales of greed individually, or ask students to compare and contrast the stories’ similar messages about how people are driven by greed.
 Students will love dissecting these fanciful stories while improving their reading comprehension skills and understanding of literary themes.

 “The Emperor’s New Clothes” by Hans Christian Andersen (6th Grade)